mrrostam/rcplant/README.md

 - [sorting_function](#sorting_function) : A user-defined function that gets the [output of the sensors](#) and identifies the type of [plastic](#plastic), based on the given spectrum.
 - num_containers : Number of input containers needed to be sorted.
 - sensors : An array of [sensors](#sensor).
 - sampling_frequency: The sampling frequency of sensors.
 Acceptable values: 10, 5, 2, and 1 Hz.
+In `testing` mode, increasing the sampling frequency increases added noise to spectrum.
 - conveyor : A user-defined [conveyor](#conveyor) system.
 - mode: A selector to run the simulation in either `training` or `testing` configuration.
 ---